icewolfz/jiMUD/docs/preferences.md

 - `Enable Keep alive` Enable socket keep alive
 - `Keep alive delay` The number of seconds for initial keep alive delay
 - `Enable allow Half Open sockets` Indicates whether half-opened TCP connections are allowed

+## Advanced > Profiles

+- `Save Trigger State Changes` Save profile every time a trigger state changes
+- `Watch for profile changes` when enabled will watch for profile changes
+- `On profile change do` what to do when a profile is changed when `Watch for profile changes` enabled
+  - `Nothing` Do nothing
+  - `Reload` Force reload of profiles, this may cause profile changes to be lost
+  - `Ask` Ask you if you want to reload or do nothing
+  - `Warn` Display a warning to the mud window
+- `On profile deleted do` what to do when a profile is deleted when `Watch for profile changes` enabled
+  - `Nothing` Do nothing
+  - `Remove` Force remove of profiles, this may cause profile changes to be lost
+  - `Ask` Ask you if you want to remove or do nothing
+  - `Warn` Display a warning to the mud window

 ## Advanced > Profile manager